EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/07_advanced_components/README.md

    rejected async `setup` does **not** show the fallback.
 Test with `failureSwitch.profile = true`.
 4. *(Bonus)* Use `@pending` / `@resolve` to disable the button while loading.

+→ **Done when** switching user shows the fallback again, and `failureSwitch.profile = true` produces an error rather than a skeleton that never leaves.

 ### 3. Scoped slots — `src/components/DataTable.vue` + `InvoiceTablePanel.vue`